SC-SGS/Distributed_GPU_LSH_using_SYCL/README.md

 3. Clone the ComputeCpp SDK github repository: https://github.com/codeplaysoftware/computecpp-sdk.
 4. Export the environment variable `ComputeCpp_DIR` to the root directory of the ComputeCpp installation.
 5. Export the environment variable `ComputeCpp_SDK_DIR` to the root directory of the ComputeCpp SDK installation.

+## Using oneAPI as SYCL implementation

+1. Easiest way: login to Intel's devcloud: https://software.intel.com/content/www/us/en/develop/tools/devcloud.html
+2. Install a GCC version capable of C++17
+3. Export the environment variable `DPCPP_GCC_TOOLCHAIN` to the root directory of the GCC installation.

 ## Building the program
 To build the code use: